mattermost/docs/source/administration/config-settings.rst

 Position Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-(Optional) The attribute in the AD/LDAP server that will be used to populate the position field in Mattermost (typically used to describe a person's job title or role at the company).
-When set, users will not be able to edit their position, since it is synchronized with the LDAP server.
-When blank, users can set their own Position in Account Settings.
+(Optional) The attribute in the AD/LDAP server used to populate the position field in Mattermost.
+When set, users cannot edit their position, since it is synchronized with the LDAP server.
+When left blank, users can set their position in Account Settings.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"PositionAttribute": ""`` with string input.                                                                             |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 Email Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The attribute in the AD/LDAP server that will be used to populate the email addresses of users in Mattermost.
+The attribute in the AD/LDAP server used to populate the email address field in Mattermost.

 Email notifications will be sent to this email address, and this email address may be viewable by other Mattermost users depending on privacy settings choosen by the System Admin.